satish-thummala/AI_Talks/README.md

 AI_Talks

-AI_Talks is an you tube channel, https://www.youtube.com/@AI_Talks_TSB.
-The work generally talked in the videos is committed here.
+AI_Talks is an YouTube channel, https://www.youtube.com/@AI_Talks_TSB.

+The projects here are generally discussed in the videos.